Rainbow-Dreamer/PVZ_Minimal/README.md

 Each level also corresponds to a separate script file, and the script files for all levels are placed in the stages folder.

-The resource folder is where all the game's images, music and sound effects are stored, i.e. the game's resources folder.
+The resources folder is where all the game's images, music and sound effects are stored, i.e. the game's resources folder.

 If you have scripts that need to modify parameters in bulk, you need to put them here, and then change modified_file to the script file name in the pvz_config configuration file.

-In the resource folder there is also a common.py file, this is when reading the level, will go to the resource folder, this common.py script file
+In the resources folder there is also a common.py file, this is when reading the level, will go to the resources folder, this common.py script file

 will do the pre-processing of the sound resources for each zombie.